-The Compensation Committee reviewed Mr. Milligan's target bonus opportunity under our ICP in September 2012 and, after review of the factors listed above under the heading "Determination of Executive Compensation - Role of the Compensation Committee," approved an increase in Mr. Milligan's target bonus opportunity from 125% of base salary to 150% of base salary, effective for the performance period covering the second half of fiscal 2013.
-For the performance period covering the first half of fiscal 2013, Mr. Milligan's target bonus opportunity remained 125% of base salary.
+The Compensation Committee reviewed Mr. Murphy's target bonus opportunity under our ICP in November 2013 in connection with his appointment as President of our WD Subsidiary, and, after review of the factors listed above under the heading "Determination of Executive Compensation - Role of the Compensation Committee," approved an increase in Mr. Murphy's target bonus opportunity from 85% of base salary to 110% of base salary, effective for the performance period covering the first half of fiscal 2014.

-In its fiscal 2013 review for the remaining executive officers, the Compensation Committee concluded that target bonus levels were within a reasonable range of our stated pay positioning strategy other than for Mr. Nickl, whose target bonus level was significantly below our target pay positioning strategy due to his short tenure as our Chief Financial Officer.
-After a subjective evaluation of the factors listed above under the heading "Determination of Executive Compensation - Role of the Compensation Committee," and in light of our pay positioning strategy, the Compensation Committee determined not to make any changes to the target bonus opportunity for any executive officer other than Mr. Nickl.
-For Mr. Nickl, the Compensation Committee approved a promotion for Mr. Nickl to the title of Executive Vice President and Chief Financial Officer and a corresponding increase in his target bonus level from 75% to 85% of annual base salary, effective for the performance period covering the first half of fiscal 2013.
-The Compensation Committee believed this increase was appropriate to bring Mr. Nickl's target bonus level within a reasonable range of our stated pay positioning strategy.
+In its fiscal 2014 review for the remaining executive officers, the Compensation Committee concluded that target bonus levels were within a reasonable range of our stated pay positioning strategy other than for Mr. Long, whose target bonus level was below our target pay positioning strategy.
+After a subjective evaluation of the factors listed above under the heading "Determination of Executive Compensation - Role of the Compensation Committee," and in light of our pay positioning strategy, the Compensation Committee determined not to make any changes to the target bonus opportunity for any executive officer other than Mr. Long.
+For Mr. Long, the Compensation Committee approved an increase in his target bonus level from 80% to 85% of annual base salary, effective for fiscal 2014.
+The Compensation Committee believed this increase was appropriate to bring Mr. Long's target bonus level within a reasonable range of our stated pay positioning strategy.

-For both the first and second half of fiscal 2013, the Compensation Committee selected adjusted earnings per share as the financial measure for Messrs.
-Milligan and Nickl under the ICP.
+For both the first and second halves of fiscal 2014, the Compensation Committee selected adjusted earnings per share as the financial measure for Messrs.
+Milligan, Leyden (in his role as Chief Financial Officer), Long and Nickl under the ICP.
 The Compensation Committee selected adjusted earnings per share as the appropriate goal for Messrs.
-Milligan and Nickl because it believed adjusted earnings per share is an appropriate holistic metric for corporate-level executives such as the Chief Executive Officer and Chief Financial Officer in order to measure the level of the company's overall short-term performance.
-For fiscal 2013, the Compensation Committee provided that adjusted earnings per share was calculated as diluted earnings per share under generally accepted accounting principles, adjusted to exclude certain expenses that the Compensation Committee did not consider when setting the applicable targets for fiscal 2013 and believed were extraordinary and unrelated to the day-to-day execution of our business.
+Milligan, Leyden, Long and Nickl because it believed adjusted earnings per share is an appropriate holistic metric for corporate-level executives in order to measure the level of the company's overall short-term performance.
+For fiscal 2014, the Compensation Committee provided that adjusted earnings per share was calculated as earnings per share under generally accepted accounting principles, adjusted to exclude certain expenses that the Compensation Committee did not consider when setting the applicable targets for fiscal 2014 and believed were extraordinary and unrelated to the day-to-day execution of our business.

-The Compensation Committee selected subsidiary operating income as the appropriate goal for the remaining executive officers who are subsidiary-level executives because it believed subsidiary operating income is an appropriate metric to measure short-term operating performance at the subsidiary level.
-The goal for each of the remaining executives was based on the subsidiary for which the executive had principal responsibility.
-For fiscal 2013, subsidiary operating income was calculated as subsidiary revenue less cost of goods sold and operating expenses.
+For both the first and second halves of fiscal 2014, the Compensation Committee selected subsidiary operating income as the appropriate goal for the remaining executive officers who are subsidiary-level executives because it believed subsidiary operating income is an appropriate metric to measure short-term operating performance at the subsidiary level.
+The goal for each of these subsidiary-level executives was based on the subsidiary for which the executive had principal responsibility.
+For fiscal 2014, subsidiary operating income was calculated as subsidiary revenue less cost of goods sold and operating expenses.

-The following table reflects the target goals under the ICP for fiscal 2013, the achievement rate of the goals, the resulting achievement rate and the final bonus payout rate approved by the Compensation Committee (or, for Mr. Murphy, by Mr. Leyden).
+The following table reflects the target goals under the ICP for fiscal 2014, the achievement rate of the goals, the resulting achievement rate and the bonus payout rate based on the achievement rate approved by the Compensation Committee.